 Venice Biennale, 1948, 1954, 1966

-Wanderausstellung Französischer Abstrakter Malerei, travelling group show in West Germany: Stuttgart, Munich, Düsseldorf, Hanover, Hamburg, Frankfurt am Main, Freiburg im Breisgau, 1948-1949
+Wanderausstellung Französischer Abstrakter Malerei (Travelling exhibition of French abstract paintings), travelling group show in West Germany: Stuttgart, Munich, Düsseldorf, Hanover, Hamburg, Frankfurt am Main, Freiburg im Breisgau, 1948-1949

 Betty Parsons Gallery, New York, 1949, 1951